boriss3D/Service-aggregating-events/README.md

 ## User Registration

-The registration form contains: a name to display - the field cannot be empty or contain all white characters, and the maximum length is 50 characters, a login (email) – checking for the correctness of the e-mail, a password window – must be at least 8 characters long, but no more than 30 (the user should confirm the entered password).
+The registration form contains:
+Name to display - the field cannot be empty or contain all white characters, and the maximum length is 50 characters.
+Login (email) – checking for the correctness of the e-mail.
+Password – must be at least 8 characters long, but no more than 30 (the user should confirm the entered password).

 The user with a given email can register only once.
 The user should be associated with the roles in the system, which will include two cases: an organizer and an ordinary user.